NEW TIME-Befriend Your Sewing Machine with Cal Patch

 Cancellation Policy (updated 4/16/25): Group classes require one week's notice before the first class for store credit.
 No credit issued after this time, including no-shows on the day-of.
 If the class is cancelled by us because we have not met the stated minimum number of students, you will receive a full refund.
 Private sessions must be cancelled or rescheduled no later than 48 hours before the lesson for store credit.

-Photo credit: Liza Laird
+Photo credit: Stephanie Earp

 Wet Felting a Birdhouse Redux with Carlise